ibmz-community-cloud/zAnalytics/README.md

 ## Step 1.
 Sign up for an IBM Z Community Cloud account

-1. If you have not done so already, go to [IBM z Systems Trial Program](http://www-03.ibm.com/systems/z/resources/trials.html) and register for a 30-day trial account.
+1. If you have not done so already, go to [IBM Z Community Cloud Registration page](https://zcloud.marist.edu) and register for a 30-day trial account.
-2. Select the **Analytics Service on z/OS** trial.
-3. Fill out and submit the registration form.
+2. Fill out and submit the registration form.
-4. You will receive an email containing credentials to access the self-service portal.
+3. You will receive an email containing credentials to access the self-service portal.
 This is where you can start exploring all our available services.

 ## Step 2.
 Log in to the Self Service Portal